 Michael & Barbara Peisner Nordic Fund

 Established in 2013, The Michael & Barbara Peisner Nordic Fund helps children in greater Portland learn to cross-country ski.
-Mike was a member of the WinterKids Board of Directors for 7 years and served multiple roles on the board including 2 years as President.
+Mike was a member of the WinterKids Board of Directors for seven years and served multiple roles on the board, including 2 years as President.
 The Peisners are avid winter enthusiasts

-Thanks to a grant from the Killington World Cup Foundation, we are able to expand our Nordic programs to reach more kids in greater Portland and Oxford County.
+Thanks to a grant from the Killington World Cup Foundation, we have expanded our Nordic programs to reach more kids in greater Portland and Oxford Counties.

 Cooper Campbell Day

 WinterKids’ Cooper Campbell Day was an event to celebrate the life of Maine teen, Cooper Campbell, who was killed by a drunk driver on the Maine Turnpike in April of 2008.
 Steve Campbell, Cooper’s father, says fifteen-year-old Cooper was an avid skier and snowboarder who “enjoyed winter with his whole heart and lived by the words ‘live, learn, listen, leap, laugh,